-As a working mother, however, I will say that attitudes in the workplace need to change if Japan wants more women in the workforce.
+As a working mother and tax paying citizen, however, I will say that attitudes in the workplace need to change if Japan wants more women in the workforce.
 And that means addressing sexism.

 We need to address the daycare shortage, daycare costs, and the ridiculous catch-21 runaround that keeps so many parents from enrolling their babies in the first place.

 Do these changes start at the grassroots level?
 Probably.
 Society should change, but why rock the boat?
 You can live comfortably as a woman… depending on your definition of comfortable.

 I’m sure you’ve heard of the glass ceiling.
 In Japan, it’s a crystal birdcage.
 Gilded and fabulously decorated – why would you want to leave?

 I don’t think of it as a trap, I do love living here.
 But I can point out a few issues:

 Japanese women get paid less than men, but traditionally women control the purse strings and dish out allowances to their husbands

 There’s plenty of Ladies’ Days/Nights at shopping malls, movie theaters, restaurants that offer discounted rates for women.

 You’re expected to stay home and look after your kids… but is that really such a bad thing when the alternative is being packed in a crowded train, deferring to others all day, and working insane hours?

 You can speak out against sexual harassment in the workplace, but when you’re up against someone powerful, what’s the point?
 When you’re expected to quit working after you get married, being harassed is probably just a way to show you the door.